 The insurer’s data will be in records and files stored within the computing infrastructure.
-It is important for the receiver to determine location, purpose, structure and content of data files related to all business applications.= It is essential that the receiver’s information systems personnel work with the other departments within the insurer to assure that all the available information has been captured and can be retrieved and reviewed at a later date.
-All system storage devices, including database servers, Web servers, file servers, application servers and related storage media should be reviewed as sources of company information.tec.
-T
+It is important for the receiver to determine location, purpose, structure and content of data files related to all business applications.
+Given the complex and detailed nature of this information within the context of a contemporary liquidation as well as the security concerns that have increased significantly, it is desirable that the receiver have relevant background information prior to the signing of a liquidation order if possible.
+Ideally, this information would be shared with the affected guaranty funds in advance of liquidation.
+These steps will greatly enhance efficiency once liquidation is underway and result in even more dependable and timely protection of policyholders.
+A good starting point to gather pre-takeover information is the systems summary grid and any IT related workpapers from the company’s most recent financial examination.
+Reviewing this information in advance of takeover will give the receiver a head-start for what to expect.
+It is essential that the receiver’s information systems personnel work with the other departments within the insurer to assure that all the available information has been captured and can be retrieved and reviewed at a later date.
+All system storage devices, including database servers, Web servers, file servers, application servers and related storage media should be reviewed as sources of company information.
+End-user computing (EUC), such as spreadsheets, databases, etc., that are maintained by business departments should also be considered.
+EUC applications can easily fall through the cracks if there is no central repository of the EUC applications and there is turnover of personnel who maintain the EUC.

 Regardless of system ownership issues, it should be the practice to immediately back up all available data on all systems.
 Where possible, employee workstations, including laptops, should be backed up as well.
 At a minimum, key employee workstations and laptops as determined by receivership management should be backed up.